Inspection Reports for

 Findings

-The facility failed to follow the physician's order for administration of 'as needed' Percocet for one resident and failed to document the location of pain for three sampled residents receiving PRN pain medications.
-This deficiency potentially affected all 18 residents with PRN pain medication orders.
+The facility failed to follow the physician's order for administration of PRN Percocet for one resident and failed to document the location of pain for three sampled residents receiving PRN pain medications.
+The electronic medication administration record (E-MAR) lacked a field for pain location, and nursing notes did not document pain location, which could affect all 18 residents with PRN pain medication orders.

 Report Facts